Dating Violence Prevention

 The School Board of Broward County, Florida, (SBBC) is committed to protecting its students from dating violence and/or abuse by students.
 Consistent with the intent and requirements of Section 1006.148, Florida Statutes, SBBC upholds dating violence and/or abuse will not be tolerated and shall be grounds for disciplinary action in accordance with SBBC’s Dating Violence Policy 5010.
 Read Policy 5010, SBBC Policy against Dating Violence or Abuse to learn more.
 Once received, dating violence investigations follow the Policy 5010 Investigation Flow Chart.

 Students and staff in grades 6-12 receive Annual dating violence training modules to help ensure prevention curriculum is in place to build a culture of health, wellness, safety, respect and excellence.
-DPI encourages schools to utilize the research based curriculum Safe Dates, Dating Matters, and Get Real About Violence or one of the other on the BCPS List of Approved Dating Violence Prevention Curriculum and Programs.
+We encourage schools to utilize the research based curriculum Safe Dates, Dating Matters, and Get Real About Violence or one of the other on the BCPS List of Approved Dating Violence Prevention Curriculum and Programs.
 For more information, go to our curriculum webpage.

 Reporting Dating Abuse